ADHD - different explanatory models in the past and today

 ⇒ ADHD in adults

-ADHD is associated with a developmental delay (or permanent developmental disorder if ADHD persists into adulthood) of certain brain functions / brain areas, primarily with regard to the maturation of dopaminergic and noradrenergic pathways.
+ADHD is associated with a developmental delay (or permanent developmental disorder if ADHD persists into adulthood) of certain brain functions / brain areas, primarily with regard to the maturation of dopaminergic4 and noradrenergic pathways5.
 The fact that ADHD is attenuated / lost in a number of people with ADHD can be attributed to delayed development of individual brain functions.
 Some of these brain functions can still underdevelop during adolescence, so that their functionality approaches that of non-affected individuals.

 However, this post-development of the brain only occurs in some of the brain regions affected, but not in others.
 Furthermore, even in people whose exposure to ADHD in childhood has been reduced to such an extent in adulthood that there is no longer a disorder, the relevant areas of the brain are not completely “post-developed”.